fangqiluxatu/Cn-Chia-Wiki/FAQ.md

 4. Start the application and wait for the wallet to sync up
 5. After your wallet is fully synced to the same height as the Full Node, your Wallet Balance will be correct.

-Known problem: After your wallet is resynced, any previous outgoing transactions will appear as incoming transaction at the block height you made the outgoing transaction.
+Known problem: After your wallet is resynced, any previous outgoing transaction will appear as incoming transaction at the block height you made the outgoing transaction.

 ## 在哪可以交易Chia代币？
 [Gate.io](https://www.gate.io/)